finale-lua/lua-scripts/docs/rgp-lua/standalone-configuration.md

 C:\Users\<user>\AppData\Roaming
 ```

 Of particular interest are the following attributes.
-Neither of these can be set to `true` by the _RGP Lua_ plugin itself.
+Neither can be modified by the _RGP Lua_ plugin itself.
 You must edit them in a text editor.

 ```
 IncludeUI (RGPLua tag)
 ```
- Setting it to `false` suppresses the menu option to open RGP Lua’s configuration dialog. _RGP Lua_ ignores the attribute if it reads its configuration from the default location in the user’s preferences folder.
+A setting of `false` suppresses the menu option to open RGP Lua’s configuration dialog. _RGP Lua_ ignores the attribute if it reads its configuration from the default location in the user’s preferences folder.

 ```
 FromRGPLuaDirectory (Script tag)
 ```
-Setting it to `true` causes _RGP Lua_ to prepend its running folder to the file path specified by the `Path` tag.
+A setting of `true` causes _RGP Lua_ to prepend its running folder to the file path specified by the `Path` tag.
 It allows you to create a stand-alone configuration that is not dependent on any particular user's setup.
-If *any* `Script` elements set this value to `true`, it is highly recommended also to set `IncludeUI` to `false`.
+If any `Script` element sets this value to `true`, it is advisable also to set `IncludeUI` to `false`.

 To keep the user experience as simple as possible, it is **strongly recommended** to suppress _RGP Lua’s_  configuration option for these kinds of installations.
-The goal should be that users only see configuration options for instances they have installed themselves.
+The goal should be that users only see configuration options for instances of the plugin that they have installed themselves.